 Kazuma Cave on the island of Hawaii is the world’s longest and deepest lava tube cave.
 It surveyed at 66 km (41 mi) long and 1,102 m (3,614 ft) deep.

-Bracken Cave outside of San Antonio, Texas, is the world’s largest bat cave.
+Bracken Cave, outside of San Antonio, Texas, is the world’s largest bat cave.
 It is the summer home to the largest colony of bats in the world.
 An estimated 20 million Mexican free-tailed bats roost in the cave from March to October, making it the world’s largest known mammals concentration.

-It’s significant, and simultaneously, the principal city, Washington DC’s GPS coordinates, is 38 53 N 77 02 W. Washington DC’s local time is during Standard Time.
+Its significant, and simultaneously, Washington DC’s GPS coordinates, the principal city, is 38 53 N 77 02 W. Washington DC’s local time is during Standard Time.
 The capital’s time difference: UTC-5, note; Daylight saving time: +1hr begins second Sunday in March; ends first Sunday in November.
 Note: the 50 United States covers six time zones.

 Google Maps United States (USA) and Washington DC, North America